TomMarianer/gwml/README.md

 ## Power
 Power was used to train the deep CNN used in the project, and to process the unlabeled spectrograms through it once it was trained.
 The reason is the high performance GPU installed on it reduced the training and processing time significantly.
-The power subfolder tree:
+The `power/` subfolder tree:
-- cnn - the scripts for training the network and processing the spectrograms with it.
+- `cnn/` - the scripts for training the network and processing the spectrograms with it.
 This folder contains the following files:
   - `extract_gram.py` - script to feed the labeled spectrograms through the trained network, and to extract the feature space representations (the penultimate layer activations) and the label predictions.
 In addition, this script computes the relevant values for the Gram matrix method: The minimum and maximum Gram matrix values for the training set, and the deviations for the test and validation set.
   - `extract_gram_unlabeled.py` - similar to the previous script, only this time for unlabeled spectrograms (from a detector defined in the script).
   - `model_evaluation.py` - script to evaluate the trained networks, prints losses and classification accuracies for the test, validation and training set.
   - `train_network.py` - script to define, train and save the network.
-- pbs_files - folder containing the `.pbs` files used to submit the `.py` scripts to the cluster.
+- `pbs_files/` - folder containing the `.pbs` files used to submit the `.py` scripts to the cluster.
 They are divided into subfolders according to the queue the scripts should be submitted to (similar to the pbs_files folder on astrophys).
-  - gpu
+  - `gpu/`
     - `pbs_extract.pbs` - used to submit `/cnn/extract_gram.py` and `/cnn/extract_gram_unlabeled.py`.
     - `pbs_model_eval.pbs` - used to submit `/cnn/model_evaluation.py`.
     - `pbs_train_network.pbs` - used to submit `/cnn/train_network.py`.
-  - workq
+  - `workq/`
     - `pbs_split_augment.pbs` - used to submit `/split_augment/split_augment.py`.
-- split_augment - contains `split_augment.py`, script used to split the labeled data set into training test and validation sets, and to augment the training set.
+- `split_augment/` - contains `split_augment.py`, script used to split the labeled data set into training test and validation sets, and to augment the training set.
-- tools - tools and parameters used by the scripts on power cluster.
+- `tools/` - tools and parameters used by the scripts on power cluster.
   - `gsparams.py` - parameters file, containing parameters relating to the CNN.
   - `gstools.py` - tools relating to training the CNN and to extracting the relevant features from it.

 ## Shared
-The shared folder contains files used in multiple locations.
+The `shared/` folder contains files used in multiple locations.
 In practice, they are used only in astrophys and locally.
-The shared subfolder tree:
+The `shared/` subfolder tree:
-- ccsn_wfs - folder containing simulated CCSNe waveforms, used to evaluate the search by injecting them into the strain data.
+- `ccsn_wfs/` - folder containing simulated CCSNe waveforms, used to evaluate the search by injecting them into the strain data.
-- injection_params - folder containing several files that relate to the injection process:
+- `injection_params/` - folder containing several files that relate to the injection process:
   - Files ending with `params_csv.csv` - detail the injection parameters of the different waveforms to be injected.
   - Files containing `ood` or `pred` - describe injected waveforms' detection rates.
   - `sky_loc_csv.csv` - file containing randomly generated source parameters for the injected waveforms - sky location (ra, dec), polarization angle (pol) and total polarization (alpha).